Please note: this article refers only to Bitcoin Cash (BCH), and not Bitcoin (BTC) or any other derivative of the original Bitcoin.

 Check for transactions

-If you have made transactions before, you should start to see transactions appear.
-Now you are ready to use your Bitcoin with more privacy without needing the manufacturer’s web wallet.
+If you used your real seed phrase you should start to see transactions appear.
+Now you are ready to use your Bitcoin even if you lose access to the original wallet.

 If you do not see transactions, something has gone wrong.
 With Electron Cash, you currently need to start this procedure over from the beginning.
 Especially double check the seed phrase or maybe try a different derivation path.